2017 Annual Report

-Over the past nineteen years the Friends of Garfield Park, Inc. has become a key community asset.
-Due to the strong neighborhood partnerships and FOGP Board leadership, our list of accomplishments is as follows:
+Over the past twenty years the Friends of Garfield Park, Inc. has become a key community asset.
+Due to the strong partnerships and FOGP Board leadership, our list of accomplishments is as follows:

-- Supported programs and made grants to Garfield Park totaling $100,000 and over $1,100,000 since 2001.
-2016 investments included: Garfield Alive, STARS, Music in the Gardens, Evening for America w/ISO, Garfield Park intern, Conservatory Plantings, Program Support for the Arts Center, NJTL, Playball Indiana, Shakespeare in the Park, Koontz Symposium, Garfield Karate, Ghoulish Garfield and Christmas at Garfield to name only a few.
+- Supported programs and made grants in 2017 to Garfield Park totaling $365,000 and over $1,465,000 since 2001.
+2017 investments included: MacAllister restoration, Garfield Alive, STARS, Music in the Gardens, Evening w/ISO, Evening at the Mac with 7 Bridges Band, Garfield Park intern, Conservatory Plantings, Program Support for the Arts Center, NJTL, Playball Indiana, Shakespeare in the Park, Koontz Symposium, Garfield Karate, Ghoulish Garfield and Christmas at Garfield to name only a few.

-- Continued our commitment of over $20,000 maintenance support to the Sunken Garden Fountains.
+- Continued six-year commitment of over $20,000 maintenance support to the Sunken Garden Fountains.

 - Led efforts to rebuild the Bean Creek Bridge.
 This 2009 project raised $200,000 in cash and in-kind support.
 Generated community support to see $1.5 million in improvements to the Garfield Park Sunken Gardens Fountains in 2013.